mhpob/actions/README.md

 ## Outputs

-- Currently no output; future version will contain the installed VDAT version.
+- Currently no output, though the result of `vdat --help` is printed to confirm installation.
+Future version will output the installed VDAT version as an environmental variable.

 ## Usage
 You can see this action _in action_ in the testing workflow of the [`rvdat`